 The preparatory office of the Institute of Molecular Biology was founded in December of 1982.
 Building construction was completed and research started on July 1, 1986 under the directorship of Dr. James Wang.
 Drs.
 Ru-Chih C. Huang, Ray Wu, and Chien Ho served as interim directors during 1987-1991.
 Dr. C. C. Wang of UCSF assumed the directorship from September 1991 to February 1994.
 The Institute completed its preparatory status and officially established itself as an Institute on March 1, 1993.
-Dr. James C.-K. Shen was the Director from 1995-2004, and Dr. Meng-Chao Yao from 2004-2013.
-Dr. Soo-Chen Cheng has assumed the directorship from February of 2013.
+Dr. James C.-K. Shen was the Director from 1995-2004, Dr. Meng-Chao Yao from 2004-2013 and Dr. Soo-Chen Cheng from 2013-2019, Dr. Hwai-Jong Cheng has assumed the directorship from July of 2020.

 At the Institute of Molecular Biology, active research is being engaged at the molecular and cellular levels in diverse fields of biology.
 There are also 8 core facilities established to help promote research activities.
 Using yeast, C. elegans, Drosophila, zebra fish, mouse, and Arabidopsis as models, current research topics include chromosome biology, developmental biology, infection and immunobiology, Neuroscience, Plant Biology, RNA Biology, Structural Biology, and Systems Biology.